VioletEqz/Catto/README.md

 |Example 1| Example 2 | Example 3
 |---------|-----------|-----------
 |![Example1](./docs/Example1.jpg)|![Example2](./docs/Example2.jpg)|![Example3](./docs/Example3.jpg)
+A total of 4114 cat images were extracted from COCO 2017 Dataset for training process.

 ### YoloV5 architecture

-The model's architecture details can be found here: [Doc](https://docs.google.com/document/d/1hW2rTwayBT0Nyr-hxEWSqHnjyVp5n6dZHW2cMy9vjmE/edit)\
+The model's architecture details can be found here: [Doc](https://docs.google.com/document/d/1hW2rTwayBT0Nyr-hxEWSqHnjyVp5n6dZHW2cMy9vjmE/edit)

 *(Note: as YoloV5 are still in-development, there might be some changes in the future involving the architecture.
 The document is only accurate as of the publish date)*